BredaUniversityResearch/MSPChallenge-Server/README.md

 To check their status:<br/>
 `docker exec CONTAINER supervisorctl status all`<br/>

-## Aliases for development
+## Aliases for development and deployment

 If the host machine, running Docker, is Linux, or your have a Linux-based terminal like WSL or Git bash on Windows, you can create aliases to simplify docker container management and interaction.

+It requires an installation of PHP on your host machine.
+This is because it uses a [PHP script](docker/export-dotenv-vars/app.php) to expose the env. vars in the `.env.local` file towards Docker compose.
+How to install PHP:
+- on Windows, I advise to use [PowerShell PHP manager](https://github.com/mlocati/powershell-phpmanager);
+- on Linux, you can install it using your package manager, e.g. `sudo apt-get install php-fpm`.

-Simply run: `source docker-aliases.sh` in your terminal to create the aliases.
+Then simply run: `source docker-aliases.sh` in your terminal to create the aliases.
 Or if you want them to be available all the time, you can add this command in the `.bashrc` file in your home directory.
 Once you have created the `.bashrc` file, you need to log-out and -in, reboot the system, or restart the terminal once.